-Preparing the Cloud Server to be a Mail Server
+Prepare a Cloud Server to be a mail server

 - DomainKeys Identified Mail (DKIM)

-- Domain-based Message Authentication, Reporting & Conformance (DMARC) DNS records
+- Domain-based Message Authentication, Reporting, and Conformance (DMARC) DNS records

-- You are running and have set up Ubuntu Hardy (The instructions may work on other distros but it has not been tested and is not guaranteed).
+- The Ubuntu® Hardy operating system.
+(The instructions might work on other Linux® distributions, but it has not been tested and is not guaranteed).

-This is simply the name of the Cloud Server and is used in the headers of the email (the headers can be thought of as the address and sender label on the email).
+A hostname is the name of the Cloud Server.
+The hostname is used in the headers of the email.
+You can think of the headers as the address and sender label on the email.

-Setting the hostname via the command line involves the very simple adjustment of a couple of files.
+Setting the hostname via the command line involves the adjustment of a couple of files.

 sudo nano /etc/hostname